nccgroup/BLESuite/scapy/doc/scapy/advanced_usage.rst

 RTC data packet
 ---------------

-The first thing to do when building the RTC ``data`` buffer is to instanciate each Scapy packet which represents a piece of data.
+The first thing to do when building the RTC ``data`` buffer is to instantiate each Scapy packet which represents a piece of data.
 Each one of them may require some specific piece of configuration, such as its length.
 All packets and their configuration are:

 * ``PNIORealTimeRawData``: a simple raw data like ``Raw``